fechanique/cordova-plugin-fcm/README.md

 ### Version 6.4.0 (21/05/2020)

-The permission now, not only triggers the request alert, but also returns, as boolean, if the permission was given.
+The `FCMPlugin.requestPushPermissionIOS` function now, not only triggers the request alert, but also returns, as boolean, if the permission was given.

 ```javascript
 FCMPlugin.requestPushPermissionIOS(